remorses/cartesia-stt-timestamp-repro/README.md

 ## The Issue

 When transcribing identical audio, the WebSocket API returns word timestamps that drift compared to the Batch API (used as ground truth).
-The drift accumulates over time and can exceed 0.5 seconds.
+The drift accumulates and fluctuates unpredictably, sometimes exceeding **2-3 seconds**.

 ## Requirements

 - [Bun](https://bun.sh) runtime
-- ffmpeg (for audio conversion)
 - Cartesia API key

 ## Installation